dragonnodejs/redis/README.md

 # DragonNode.js Redis
 Bundle with services to develop applications with Redis
 - Initialize client service with the Redis connection
+- Opportunity to set and get complexer values over JSON encoding
 - Initialize cache service to abstract the caching logic with Redis

 # Installation